AnthonyCastiglioni/enterprise-network-lab/README.md

 The server successfully established connectivity to the pfSense management interface.

 <img width="624" height="500" alt="Windows_server_ipconfig" src="https://github.com/user-attachments/assets/0aba4dae-a457-459e-8b4f-e4b66b2e1aa8" />

 Figure 2.
-Image shows Windows server ipconfig readout showing the device has a static IP address of 192.168.1.10/24 and is connected to the pfSense Gateway at 192.168.1.1.
+Windows Server 2022 configured with a static IPv4 address (192.168.1.10/24) using pfSense (192.168.1.1) as the default gateway.

 ---
 ## Windows 10 Client Configuration

 The Windows 10 workstation was configured to obtain an IP address automatically through DHCP.
 After connecting to the internal network, the workstation successfully received an address from the pfSense DHCP server.

 <img width="624" height="443" alt="Windows_user_ipconfig" src="https://github.com/user-attachments/assets/b76a7b7b-4d06-4293-a307-2ec2ae86c818" />

-Firguire 3.
-Image shows Windows user device ipconfig readout showing the device has an IP address of 192.168.1.100 which is in thew DHCP range and automatically set by the pfSense router.
+Figure 3.
+Windows 11 workstation successfully receiving a DHCP lease (192.168.1.100) from the pfSense DHCP server.

 ---
 ## Validation

 The following tasks were successfully completed: